andressaav/fake-news-detector/README.md

 - Model is saved and loaded with `joblib` for reuse.

 ## Tools & Libraries
--Python 3.9+
+- Python 3.9+
--scikit-learn
+- scikit-learn
--pandas
+- pandas
--joblib
+- joblib
--matplotlib & seaborn (for visualization)
+- matplotlib & seaborn (for visualization)
--Streamlit (for deployment)
+- Streamlit (for deployment)